patrick-llgc/Learning-Deep-Learning/paper_notes/fcos.md

 #### Technical details
-- Even for RetinaNet, using GN instead of BN helps a lot
+- Even for RetinaNet, using GN instead of BN helps a lot.
 - For always positive regression target, reparameterize as exp(x) and regress x from neural network.
 Use exp(x) in the loss function.
 - Use cross entropy loss to regress loss for prediction and target in [0, 1].
 - Share the same head across regions but to align the regression target range, regress exp(sx) instead of x.
 In the original FPN and RetinaNet paper, this is not an issue as the regression target are all relative to w and h.